Components of Remote Sensing

 - Kite, and others

-Airborne remote sensors is a low altitude or high altitude aerial remote sensing.
-This is used to collect very detailed images and facilities the collection of data over any portion of Earth’s surface. the height of airborne platform are above 50 km from earth surface.
-It is very expensive platform as compared to ground based platform.
+Airborne remote sensors are a low altitude or high altitude aerial remote sensing.
+This is used to collect very detailed images and facilities the collection of data over any portion of Earth’s surface.
+The height of the airborne platform is above 50 km from earth’s surface.
+It is a very expensive platform as compared to a ground-based platform.

 There are some examples of airborne platform:

 - Helicopters, and others